(tes a moe REL in)

 Immunologic: Antibody development (neutralizing; tesamorelin: 10%; hGHRH: 5%)

-<1% (Limited to important or life-threatening): Anemia, abdominal abscess, basal cell carcinoma, bipolar II disorder, cellulitis, cerebellar syndrome, chorioretinopathy, coronary artery arteriosclerosis, dehydration, diarrhea, fracture, heart failure (congestive), impaired glucose tolerance, mental status changes, pneumonia, rectal cancer, sepsis, small intestinal obstruction, spontaneous abortion, trigeminal neuralgia, upper respiratory tract infection, viral bronchitis
+<1% (Limited to important or life-threatening): Anemia, abscess (abdominal, appendix, perianal), basal cell carcinoma, benign prostatic hypertrophy, bipolar mood disorder, bone fracture (humerus, rib), bronchitis (viral), cardiac failure, cellulitis, cerebellar syndrome, coronary arteriosclerosis, dehydration, diarrhea, drug dependence, impaired glucose tolerance, intestinal obstruction (small), malignant neoplasm of rectum, mental status changes, mobility disorder, pneumonia, retinopathy (chorioretinopathy), sepsis, trigeminal neuralgia, upper respiratory tract infection

 Concerns related to adverse effects: